Chamunda

 She is also one of the chief Yoginis, a group of sixty-four or eighty-one Tantric goddesses, who are attendants of the warrior goddess Parvati.
-The name is a combination of Chanda and Munda, two monsters whom Chamunda killed.
-She is closely associated with Kali, another fierce aspect of Parvati.
-She is identified with goddesses Parvati, Kali or Durga.
+The name is a combination of Chanda and Munda, two demons whom Chamunda killed.
+She is closely associated with Mahakali or Durga.

-The goddess is often portrayed as residing in cremation grounds or around holy fig trees.
+The goddess is often portrayed as residing in cremation grounds or near holy fig trees.
 The goddess is worshipped by ritual animal sacrifices along with offerings of wine.
-The practice of animal sacrifices has become less common with Shaivite and Vaishnavite influences.
+The practice of animal sacrifices has become less common with Vaishnavite influences.

 Origins

-Ramakrishna Gopal Bhandarkar says that Chamunda was originally a tribal goddess, worshipped by the tribals of the Vindhya mountains in central India.
-These tribes were known to offer goddesses animal as well as human sacrifices along with rituals offering liquor.
-These methods of worship were retained in Tantric worship of Chamunda, after assimilation into Hinduism.
-He proposes the fierce nature of this goddess is due to her association with Rudra (Shiva), identified with fire god Agni at times.
+Ramakrishna Gopal Bhandarkar claims that Chamunda was originally a tribal goddess, worshipped by the tribals of the Vindhya mountains range in central India.
+These tribes were known to offer goddesses animal as well as human sacrifices along with liquor.
+These methods of worship were retained in Tantric worship of Chamunda, after its assimilation into mainstream Hinduism.
+He proposes the fierce nature of this goddess is due to her association with Rudra (Shiva), identified with the fire god Agni at times.
 Wangu also backs the theory of the tribal origins of the goddess.